Lebanese Center for Energy Conservation: Implemented by

-CFL pilot project in Niha, Bekaa
+CFL Pilot Project in Niha, Bekaa

 Based on a collaboration agreement signed between LCEC and Electricité de Zahlé (EDZ), EDZ installed around 1,048 Compact Fluorescent Lamps (CFLs) in the village of Niha in the Bekaa area, completely free-of-charge.
 The 1,048 CFLs were purchased by LCEC and the installation was offered free-of-charge by EDZ as an in-kind contribution.

 The direct objective of the pilot project is to reduce the energy bill of the different consumers and therefore remove part of the financial burden on families in this area.
 Another major objective is the reduction of GHG emissions generated by inefficient lighting.
 In addition, setting this project as a success story supported by real achieved savings can increase the market share of energy efficient lighting in Lebanon and consequently boost the market toward the phase out of incandescent bulbs in the country.
 This strategy goes with the different strategies followed by many countries in Europe, America, and Australia.
 Finally, the project shall achieve a percentage of dollars savings in the national energy bill.

-There are two very important reasons for which the project has chosen EDZ for this installation.
-EDZ is a professional electrical utility that has online control on the electricity consumption in each and every house.
-This means that EDZ is able to track the changes in the energy bills resulting from the project implementation and can therefore report on the measurement and savings in kWh and in dollars.
-The second reason is that the management at EDZ is ready to support this program financially at a later stage.

 Following a site survey done by EDZ, LCEC supplied around 1,048 CFL's of different sizes to EDZ with a total cost not exceeding $2,500.

 Due to the importance of this pilot project, the event was covered by the media in every aspect.
 In fact, a press release was distributed to the main newspapers in town, namely Annahar, Assafir, Al Anwar, and Al Mustaqbal.
 In addition, the project was covered by two main television stations in Lebanon, namely LBCI and NTV.

-Recently, LCEC in collaboration with EDZ has worked on developing a complete study report on the success of this project, one year after its completion.
-The results of the study will be published soon by LCEC.
+Recently, LCEC in collaboration with EDZ has worked on developing a complete study report on the success of this project, a year after its completion.

-These pilot projects are preparing the ground towards implanting a clear DSM strategy developing currently.
-The strategy shall target the installation of a massive number of CFL fixtures all over Lebanon.